life777eternal/halcyonsim/README.md

 ## Different Type of Grid

 Halcyon is different and incompatible with both Second Life™ and OpenSim Grids, although we can use the OpenSim viewers.
-Halcyon has better physics & script engines, more prims, free upload (depending on each individual world's setting), and a more powerful asset database (Not a "Cloud" ... <a href="https://fsfe.org/contribute/spreadtheword.html#nocloud" rel="follow" >*there is no "cloud" just other people's computers*</a>).
+Halcyon has better physics & script engines, more prims, free upload (depending on each individual world's setting), and a more powerful asset database.
 As a proof, <a href="https://youtube.com/watch?v=_QnNH-xDPyg" rel="nofollow">this tram</a> has no equivalent in any of the SL or OS worlds.

 ## For Anyone to Setup and Run